zubinchopra/portaldocs/portal-sdk/generated/portalfx-blades-viewmodel.md

 <a name="overview-the-blade-constructor-observable-and-non-observable-values"></a>
 #### Observable and non-observable values

 Observable values can be updated after their creation.
 In addition, observables are not limited to primitive types.
-Any properties that are not observable cannot be observably updated after the proxied observable layer has mirrored the `ViewModel` in the shell iframe.
+Any properties that are not observable cannot be observably updated after the proxied observable layer has mirrored the `ViewModel` in the shell iFrame.

 There are optional UI elements for populating an observable, like the section control's `children` observable array.
 For example, there is a boolean option in the constructor of a grid control controls that specifies whether column headers should be displayed.

 If the grid is not an observable boolean, it cannot be changed after the grid `ViewModel` is created.
 If column headers are dependent on some data that is retrieved from the server, then the grid `ViewModel` should be an observable so that constructing the grid with column headers can be delayed until data retrieval is complete.

-In the next  example, the extension iframe will never propagate the following changes in value to the shell iframe because it is a non-observable value.
+In the next  example, the extension iFrame will never propagate the following changes in value to the shell iFrame because it is a non-observable value.

 ```ts
 viewModel.readonly = false;
 ```

-However, if the new value is stored in an observable, as in the following code, then the proxied observable layer will be notified of the change in the value and will reflect the change in the shell iframe.
+However, if the new value is stored in an observable, as in the following code, then the proxied observable layer will be notified of the change in the value and will reflect the change in the shell iFrame.

 ```ts
 viewModel.value("updated");